joshuacc/recon/README.md

 LLMs like Claude and ChatGPT can be extremely useful.
 But gathering up all the background information they need to provide appropriate answers can be painful.
 That's where `recon` comes in.

-Running a simple command like `recon --file ./docs "What are the addresses for all of our internal servers?" | llm` beats manually looking through everything in the docs folder.
+Running a simple command like `recon --file ./docs --prompt "What are the addresses for all of our internal servers?" | llm` beats manually looking through everything in the docs folder.

 ## Installation